Cat A, B, S and N explained

 Cars that are ‘written off’ have been involved in an accident of some sort and deemed by an insurance company as either unsafe to ever be on the road again, or uneconomical to repair – i.e., the cost to repair the damage is 50% or more of the vehicle’s current valuation.
 This can include damage to the car’s exterior, motor, chassis, or other parts.

-Read on to learn how to sell your car, or scrap them, and all your options as an owner of a category write-off vehicle.
+Read on to learn how to sell your car , how scrapping works, and what your options are as the owner of a category write-off vehicle.

 Not all write-offs will make your car worthless or unsellable.
 Small knocks and bumps can end up writing-off your car, especially if it’s older and worth only a few thousand pounds.
 Something as trivial as a replacement bumper could also ‘write your car off’.